Cat Brittle Nails Supplement

 How can I give Pet Gala™ to a picky cat?

 For picky cats, the goal is a calmer routine rather than a battle.
 Start with a small amount mixed into a familiar wet food, then gradually increase over several days if stool and appetite stay normal.
+If the cat refuses mixed food, try offering it separately at a consistent time, then follow with the usual meal.

 Can Pet Gala™ replace trimming or scratcher changes?